 Driver’s license: valid, physical, and issued more than 2 years ago.

-International Driving Permit (IDP): recommended for everyone and mandatory for citizens of countries that do not have a reciprocity agreement with Brazil.
+International Driving Permit (IDP): recommended for all drivers and mandatory for citizens of countries that do not have a reciprocity agreement with Brazil or whose original driver's licenses use non-Latin alphabets (such as Cyrillic, Japanese, Arabic, etc.).

 Credit card: must be physical, issued by a physical banking institution, enabled for international purchases, under the renter’s name, with printed and legible name and numbers, within the validity period, and with enough available limit for the security deposit hold.